Kindergarten beginning digraphs (sh, ch, th) worksheets

 Write each word from the bank under its beginning sound.

-Columns: sh and ch and th. "shelf" belongs under sh; "chime" belongs under ch; "thirteen" belongs under th.
+Columns: sh and ch and th. "shade" belongs under sh; "chair" belongs under ch; "then" belongs under th.

 What's on each sheet